 This action is taken after a decision is made that it is unsafe to remain on the campus, and evacuation to an off-site assembly area is required.

-1. The Principal will make the following announcement on the PA system.
-If the PA system is not available, the Principle will use other means of communication, i.e., sending messengers to deliver instructions.
+1. The Principle will notify all staff via telephone and 2 way radio.
 The Principal should be calm, convey reassuring comments that the situation is under control and give clear directions.